 Both Mac and Windows have basic image editors which you can use to modify images, as discussed below.

-The free site ?http://www.picnik.com provides easy access to the most common photo editing tools, making it extremely easy to Resize, Crop, Color and otherwise edit images.
+We have also found that the free site ?http://www.picnik.com provides easy access to the most common photo editing tools.

 Apple's Preview program (on your computer at Macintosh HD -> Applications -> Preview) is a simple, but very capable program for not only viewing files, but for performing some basic graphic editing, too.
 A good help link from Apple is at: